joereynolds/joereynolds.github.io/drafts/2025-06-01-things-i-learnt-making-a-game.md

 - Enter the design of the level by answering "What am I trying to teach the player?"

 - Linear vs Parallel levels
+    - Show an example of a parallel level (third area with tape at beginning)
+    - Show example of linear level (most of the other third area ones)

 - Bring in mechanics one at a time, slowly and ramp it up
 - Give the players breaks after lots of intense levels

 - Show the problem before the solution
+    - Show example here

 - Empty space is a no-no (unless used for effect)